-How Google Business Profile Reviews are Collected and Filtered for Spam
+How Google Business Profile Reviews Are Filtered for Spam

-Have any of your customers submitted reviews on Google but you can't see them?
-There's a possibility that Google filtered out those reviews from your profile, believing those reviews were spam.
-The giant search engine has in the recent past been making their filter policy much stricter.
+Have any of your customers told you they submitted reviews on your Google Business Profile (GBP), but you can't see them?
+There's a possibility that Google filtered out reviews from your profile, believing those reviews were spam.
+Due to the uptick in fake/spam reviews, Google has been making their review filtering system much stricter over the past couple years.

 How Does Google Use Automated Spam Detection?

-Google bots scan all the contents of a review to ascertain whether it or not it contains offensive or irrelevant content.
-If the account posting the review has a history of submitting fraudulent reviews, their review about your business likely won't make it to your profile.
+Google's automated system scans the contents of a review to ascertain whether it or not it contains offensive or irrelevant content.
+Additionally, if the account posting the review has a history of submitting fraudulent reviews, their review about your business likely won't make it to your profile.

-However, on occasion, Google’s spam filter may erroneously detect spam, causing some genuine reviews to get removed also.
-Even after a review is live, Google constantly scrutinizes the pattern of reviews on your business profile to rule out any suspicious patterns.
+However, on occasion, Google’s spam filter may erroneously detect spam, causing some genuine reviews to get removed.
+Even after a review is live, Google continually scrutinizes the pattern of reviews on your business profile to rule out any suspicious patterns.

 Learn more about how Google Business Profile Reviews works in the video below: